 Memory

-• As a family I don’t think we ever went to the cottage on our own.
+• Getting there As a family I don’t think we ever went to the cottage on our own.
 Holidays were always shared with uncles, aunts and cousins on Mum’s side, either Emlyn.
 Lu and cousins Alan and Grahame, or Uncle Geoff, Auntie Molly, Peter and Pam.
 Nana, of course, was usually there as well.
-One of the very…
+One of…

 • The We Three Loggerheads is a historic inn in the picturesque Alyn valley, on the road between Mold, the county town of Flintshire, and Ruthin in Denbighshire.
 The inn sign as I remembered it from childhood featured the faces of three grumpy farmers, each turned away from the others (its modern replacement has lost one…